 Closing Paperwork You’ll Receive

-There are two pieces of paperwork home buying consumers should familiarize themselves with: the Loan Estimate and the Closing Disclosure.
-Both of these tools explain the loan terms, like interest rate and other costs associated with the loan (taxes, recording fees, etc.).
-The Loan Estimate should be provided to you no more than three days after your loan application.
-Keep the estimate in a safe place to compare with your Closing Disclosure and check for any discrepancies.
+Home buying consumers should familiarize themselves with two pieces of paperwork: the loan estimate and the closing disclosure.
+Both of these tools explain the loan terms, like interest rate and other costs associated with the loan (taxes and recording fees, etc.).
+You should receive the loan estimate no more than three days after your loan application.
+Keep the estimate in a safe place to compare with your closing disclosure and check for any discrepancies.

-Your lender must provide you with a Closing Disclosure, which will look very similar to your loan estimate, no later than three days before closing, Double-check the interest rate information, address, and all other relevant information for accuracy.
-If something appears different than what you thought, reach out to your mortgage broker or lender for clarification.
+Your lender must provide you with a closing disclosure, which will look very similar to your loan estimate, no later than three days before closing, Double-check the interest rate information, address, and all other relevant information for accuracy.
+If something appears different than what you expected, contact your mortgage broker or lender for clarification.

 The closing disclosure will detail information about your mortgage loan and the exact amount you’ll need to bring to closing to cover closing costs.

 On the day of closing, you’ll receive:

 - Mortgage note stating you agree to repay the loan

 - Deed of trust to secure mortgage note

 What to Bring to Your Home's Closing

 - Cashier's check for closing costs (or paperwork confirming of funds from your bank)